OCamlverse/ocamlverse.github.io/content/functors.md

 given by the parameter of the functor.

-Now, with this *generic* way to construct module of sets, we can easily redifine our previous module:
+Now, with this *generic* way to construct module of sets, we can easily redefine our previous module:

 ```ocaml
 module Abstract_Int_Set = Make_Set (struct type t = int let eq = (=) end)